Skip to main content

 March 19, 2025

-According to documents obtained by Politico, DOS plans to omit sections about women, indigenous people, people with disabilities, the LGBTQ+ community, and more from its annual human rights report.
-The 2024 report, expected to be released in spring 2025, is being edited "to get rid of several sections and limit the number of abuse cases under each."
-These omissions may impact individuals' ability to obtain asylum in the U.S., as asylum officers and immigration judges routinely rely on DOS human rights reports.
+Politico reports that the Department of State (DOS) plans to omit sections about women, indigenous people, people with disabilities, the LGBTQ+ community, and more from its annual human-rights report.
+The 2024 report, scheduled for 2025 release, is being edited "to get rid of several sections and limit the number of abuse cases under each."
+These omissions may impact individuals' U.S. asylum applications, as asylum officers and immigration judges rely on DOS reports.

 Trump 2.0 [ID #1628]